fe950/debian11ConfigScript/README_New.md

 #  For unattended installation and configuring software in debian 11.

+## Easy to adapt to your needs

-3 templates without user interaction.
+## Choose between 3 templates without user interaction.

 1. headless server with only base tools and python installed 2- + minimal Xfce desktop